a4lamber/Leetcode/data structure implementaion/linked_list/README.md

 ## Exercise 2
 Implement doubly linked list.
-The only difference with regular linked list is that double linked has prev node reference as well.
+The only difference with singly linked list is that double linked has prev node reference as well.
 That way you can iterate in forward and backward direction.
 Your node class will look this this
 ```python
 class Node:
     def __init__(self, data=None, next=None, prev=None):